agl724/MERN-Project/README.md

 **How to run the project:**

-npm i (npm i is for installing all the node modules)
+npm i (For installing all the node modules)

 **Contributors:**
 1. Pari Agrawal